A layout algorithm for higher-dimensional string diagrams: Introduction

-The algorithm has been successfully implemented in the new version of \textsf{homotopy.io}\footnotemark{}, as follows. \begin{itemize} \item In dimension 2, this enables rendering of planar string diagrams. \item In dimension~3, this allows rendering of 3D diagrams (see Figure~\ref{fig:associator}). \item In dimension~4, this yields rendering of smooth animations of 3D diagrams. \end{itemize} In all these cases, the algorithm produces high-quality output which improves the ability of users to comprehend complex diagrams in higher dimensions.
-While ad hoc approaches would likely suffice in dimension 2, and with difficulty in dimension 3, the abstract approach we develop here becomes essential from dimension 4 onwards, with the constraint structures becoming highly complex.
+Constructing a visually appealing layout is a non-trivial problem, particularly in higher dimensions.
+Previous proof assistants have used ad-hoc methods~\cite{BKV18}, but these are inefficient and become infeasible in higher dimensions, so a more general solution is needed.
+Our approach is to use a functorial factorisation system to produce a set of constraints, which are then passed to a linear solver, which constructs the final layout.
+The algorithm has been successfully implemented in the new version of \hio\footnotemark{}, where it can construct the following output: \begin{itemize} \item In dimension~2, it yields 2D string diagrams (see \Cref{fig:example}). \item In dimension~3, it yields 3D surface diagrams (see \Cref{fig:associator}). \item In dimension~4, it yields smooth animations of 3D surface diagrams (see \cref{sec:examples}). \end{itemize} In all these cases, the algorithm produces high-quality output which improves the ability of users to comprehend complex diagrams in higher dimensions.
+While ad-hoc approaches would likely suffice in dimension 2, and with difficulty in dimension 3, the abstract approach we develop here becomes essential from dimension 4 onwards, with the constraints becoming highly complex.

+Our scheme is motivated as follows.
+The $n$-diagrams in \hio are defined over the category $\Ord$ of finite total orders and monotone functions, using the zigzag construction, which we review in \cref{sec:zigzags}; this construction technique is inductive on the dimension of the diagram.
+In some sense, this total order data encodes all linear relationships between parts of a diagram: for example, in a 2D diagram, that one wire is to the left of another; or in a 3D diagram, that one sheet is in front of another.

+To obtain the full set of layout constraints, a robust intuition is that we should take the \emph{colimit} of all this total order data, yielding a single combinatorial object that contains all the constraints.
+However, this approach does not immediately succeed, for a number of reasons.
+Firstly, the category $\Ord$ is logically poor, lacking the necessary colimit objects.
+Secondly, the non-injectivity of some morphisms of $\Ord$ can cause parts of a diagram to collapse to a point; for an attractive layout this should be prevented, otherwise we would have a degenerate layout.
+Thirdly, the inductive nature of our construction means that we need to gather constraints recursively, across all dimensions of the given $n$-diagram.

+Here we provide new logical tools which solve these problems, giving a new high-level layout algorithm which works in all dimensions.
+Regarding the problems above, we overcome the first by passing from $\Ord$ to $\Pos$, the category of finite posets and monotone functions; this is technically straightforward since $\Ord$ is a full subcategory $\Pos$, and since $\Pos$ has all finite colimits, our construction can proceed.
+The issue of non-injectivity is addressed by exploiting a mono-epi factorisation system in $\Pos$, which allows us to realize our diagram structures entirely via monomorphisms, a process we call \emph{injectification}.
+Finally, we handle the inductive structure by showing that this injectification process is functorial, allowing the different dimensions of our diagram to be handled uniformly.